Apple silicon: Apple A9

 The Apple A9 is a 64-bit ARM-based SoC that first appeared in the iPhone 6S and 6S Plus, which were introduced on September 9, 2015.
 Apple states that it has 70% more CPU performance and 90% more graphics performance compared to its predecessor, the Apple A8.
 It is dual sourced, a first for an Apple SoC; it is manufactured by Samsung on their 14 nm FinFET LPE process and by TSMC on their 16 nm FinFET process.
 It was subsequently included in the first-generation iPhone SE, and the iPad (5th generation).
 The Apple A9 was the last CPU that Apple manufactured through a contract with Samsung, as all A-series chips after are manufactured by TSMC.
+The Apple A9 runs on a higher 1.85 GHz clock speed.

 Apple A9X

 The Apple A9X is a 64-bit SoC that was announced on September 9, 2015, and released on November 11, 2015, and first appeared in the iPad Pro.
 It offers 80% more CPU performance and two times the GPU performance of its predecessor, the Apple A8X.
 It is manufactured by TSMC using a 16 nm FinFET process.
+Unlike its predecessor, the A8X, the Apple A9X runs on an increased 2.16 to 2.26 GHz clock rate.

 Apple A10 Fusion

 The Apple A10 Fusion is a 64-bit ARM-based SoC that first appeared in the iPhone 7 and 7 Plus, which were introduced on September 7, 2016.
 The A10 is also featured in the sixth-generation iPad, seventh-generation iPad and seventh-generation iPod Touch.
 It has a new ARM big.LITTLE quad core design with two high performance cores, and two smaller highly efficient cores.
-It is 40% faster than the A9, with 50% faster graphics.
+It is 40% faster than the A9, with 50% faster graphics, and runs at an improved 2.34 GHz clock rate.
 It is manufactured by TSMC on their 16 nm FinFET process.

 Apple A10X Fusion

-The Apple A10X Fusion is a 64-bit ARM-based SoC that first appeared in the 10.5" iPad Pro and the second generation of the 12.9" iPad Pro, which were both announced on June 5, 2017.
+The Apple A10X Fusion is a 64-bit ARM-based SoC that first appeared in the 10.5″ iPad Pro and the second generation of the 12.9″ iPad Pro, which were both announced on June 5, 2017.
 It is a variant of the A10 and Apple claims that it has 30 percent faster CPU performance and 40 percent faster GPU performance than its predecessor, the A9X.
 On September 12, 2017, Apple announced that the Apple TV 4K would be powered by an A10X chip.
-It is made by TSMC on their 10 nm FinFET process.
+It is made by TSMC on their 10 nm FinFET process, and its base clock speed is 2.36 GHz, although some sources say that it is 2.38 GHz.